 Wairakei School's process for setting up and carrying out the trial is described in this series of videos.

-Evidence gathered at the conclusion of the trial showed, all the students felt that:
+Evidence gathered at the conclusion of the trial showed that all the students felt that:

-Like any teaching and learning programme, the success of students having 1:1 access to devices need to be regularly evaluated.
+Like any teaching and learning programme, the success of students having 1:1 access to devices needs to be regularly evaluated.